AnhTan1420/QA-AI-Tool/README.md

 const model = process.env.AI_MODEL_GENERATION; // ✅
 // const model = "gemini-1.5-pro"; // ❌ Never do this
 ```

+Model routing tries the Gemini model for the task, then `AI_MODEL_FALLBACK`, then falls back to Groq entirely (see `lib/ai/provider.ts`).

 ### 4. Test Cases Join Through Sets